jihoon-yu/jihoon-yu.github.io/README.md

 If you're not familiar with how Jekyll works, check out [jekyllrb.com](https://jekyllrb.com/) for all the details, or read up on just the basics of [front matter](https://jekyllrb.com/docs/frontmatter/), [writing posts](https://jekyllrb.com/docs/posts/), and [creating pages](https://jekyllrb.com/docs/pages/).

 ---

-## Customizing the theme

-Duet comes packed with lots of options to let you customize the theme.

----